 Applications and cloud-based services frequently interact with HTTP protocol.
 So for application testing, you can use proxies for:

-In most scenarios, you as testers don’t know from precisely which part of the globe they would use your application.
-Hence it is impossible to predict the third-party cloud storage service that your application will connect to.
-Therefore, when testing cloud storage applications, you must consider that the behavior of cloud storage differs from one region to another.
+In most scenarios, you, as testers, don’t know from precisely which part of the globe they would use your application.
+Hence it is impossible to predict the third-party cloud storage service your application will connect to.
+Therefore, when testing cloud storage applications, you must consider that cloud storage’s behavior differs from region to region.

 So you can either use a proxy server to monitor the traffic of all the applications connected to the internet or just a single application.

-There are specific proxies such as Fiddler for analyzing network sessions.
-They do it by capturing network traffic from different Operating Systems such as macOS, Windows, Linux and then inspecting web sessions, remote API calls, cookies, and header information in detail.
+There are specific proxies, such as Fiddler, for analyzing network sessions.
+They capture network traffic from different Operating Systems, such as macOS, Windows, and Linux, and then inspect web sessions, remote API calls, cookies, and header information in detail.

 The entire session inspection process enables testers to ensure that the sensitive data is encrypted before being sent through the internet.
-Fiddler Proxies can also change or replace the requests made by applications and responses by the server if required.
+If required, fiddler Proxies can also change or replace the applications’ requests and the server’s responses.

 You could download the Fiddler proxies from Telerik official website.

 Charles proxy is a debugging proxy that examines network traffic and decrypts the traffic on the web.
-Users of Windows, Android, and iOS devices use them frequently to read the web traffic on those devices.
+Windows, Android, and iOS users use them frequently to read the web traffic on those devices.